INSTRUCTIONAL POLICIES AND PROCEDURES

 Posting of Grades

-Faculty usually do not inform students of their final grade since the registrar mails the grade reports promptly to the permanent address.
-Posting of grades by the student's name, social security number, partial or full, or by their UTCID violates the students' rights to privacy.
+Faculty usually do not inform students of their final grade since grades are available for students in the Banner system.
+Posting of grades by the student's name, social security number, partial or full, or by their utcID violates the students' rights to privacy.

 A faculty member should keep graded exams and papers for a minimum of ten (10) days following the completion of a term, until the possibility of a grade appeal is past.

 Faculty are expected to keep a written record of how students are progressing through a course.
 The usual ways of dong this are either through the use of a paper notebook with each student's name and scores on assignments or by using a computer program to keep track of this information.
 If you want to use a computer program based gradebook, you have several choices.
 You may use the gradebook feature within the online course delivery system, Blackboard.
 It already has your student's names listed and can securely store this information.
 Backups are created by the IT staff to guard against data loss.
-You may also choose to use a spreadsheet program, such as MS Excel, to create an electronic gradebook.
-A template for one can be downloaded by clicking here.
-You will be responsible for keeping a backup of this computer file should you use this method.
+If you choose to use a spreadsheet program, such as MS Excel, you will be responsible for keeping a backup of this computer file should you use this method.
 It is the usual practice to turn in a print out of your gradebook along with an electronic copy to your department after grades have been turned in to the registrar.

 Change of Grades